bndr/pycycle/README.rst

         $ pycycle --source /home/user/workspace/awesome_project --verbose

     Options:
       --verbose        Verbose output.
-      --here         Try to find cycles in the current project --source TEXT  Try to find cycles in the path provided --ignore TEXT  Comma separated directories that will be ignored during analysis.
+      --here           Try to find cycles in the current project.
+      --source TEXT    Try to find cycles in the path provided.
+      --ignore TEXT    Comma separated directories that will be ignored during analysis.
+      --encoding TEXT  Change enconding with which the project is read.
       --help           Show this message then exit.
       --version        Show the version and exit.

 ::